Colleges by Location

 Admissions

-You need to learn as much as you can about the entrance requirements of the school in order to maximize your chances of being accepted.
-Read on to find out some essential information about admission at University of Denver.
+You need to find out as much as you can about the entrance requirements of the school in order to increase your chances of being accepted.
+Discover some relevant data about admission policy and requirements at University of Denver.

-According to the newest data, this institution uses standardized test scores for admission and it admitted 14,519 in 2025.
-University of Denver has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 14,519 in 2025.
+University of Denver has an official test-optional admission policy but considers standardized test scores for the applicants who choose to submit them.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The ACT composite average score for all the accepted students in 2025 was 31 while the average GPA was 3.76.
-That means you'll most likely need an above-average GPA to get accepted as well as an above-average ACT score.
+The average ACT score for all the admitted students in 2025 was 31 and the average GPA was 3.76.
+Therefore, the chances are that you'll need a GPA higher than the average for acceptance, and the same goes for your ACT score.

 The new students had an average SAT Critical Reading score of 651 and an average SAT Math score of 630.